 Creditors can still file petitions to open insolvency proceedings.
-However, insolvency proceedings are only to be opened upon application by a creditor if the reason for opening them was already present on 1 March 2020.
+However, insolvency proceedings are only to be opened upon application filed by a creditor between 28 March 2020 and 28 June 2020 if the insolvency reason was already present on 1 March 2020.